What is the difference between a Veterinarian, Veterinary Technologist, Veterinary Technician, and Veterinary Assistant?

 4. Are the correspondence courses I see on TV the same as those on college campuses?

 No!
-None of those courses meet AVMA standards for accreditation.
-Their graduates are not allowed to sit for credentialing exams in the majority of the states because they are veterinary assistant and not veterinary technology programs.
+There is no a 'correspondence course' that meets AVMA standards for accreditation.
+Graduates of these certificate programs are not allowed to sit for credentialing exams in the majority of the states because they are veterinary assistant and not veterinary technology programs.
+In contrast, there are accredited online veterinary technology programs that meet AVMA requirements.
+Please visit https://www.avma.org/ProfessionalDevelopment/Education/Accreditation/Programs/Pages/vettech-programs-all-programs-list.aspx for a list of accredited programs.

 5. What is the difference between RVT, LVT and CVT?